dmpop/bash-pubkit/README.md

 ## Template

-Bash PubKit comes with an example ebook project called *Template*.
+Bash Pubkit comes with an example ebook project called *Template*.

-## Directory Structure
+## Directory structure

 A basic skeleton of an ebook is as follows: